Alxandr/master-thesis/src/chapter-4/translate.md

 programs to visualize their findings, students of cybernetics write MATLAB to run complex simulations, and of cause students of computer science write programs that do anything from compile other programs to run rudimentary artificial intelligence.
-When writing theses, the internet is used lookup large amount of related research to use as references.
+When writing these, the Internet is used to lookup large amount of related research to use as references.

 Exams are supposed to test your knowledge and readiness to enter the working force, but they do so in a bubble constrained by the fact that they are done on pen-and-paper.
-No self-respecting programmer would ever implement larger parts of their program using pen-and-paper, and if they did the likely wouldn't care if they got the names of a few framework methods wrong, because when the program is to be transfered to a computer, the computer will help you fix those trivial errors.
+No self-respecting programmer would ever implement larger parts of their program using pen-and-paper, and if they did they likely wouldn't care if they got the names of a few framework methods wrong, because when the program is to be transferred to a computer, the computer will help you fix those trivial errors.
 No mathematician would ever constrain himself to only using pen-and-paper and a simple calculator when he needs to do several hundreds of thousands of calculations.